These FAQs help to answer some questions you may have about our Graduate Program.

 Our graduates generally commence in early February each year.

 You will be exposed to a variety of activities throughout the program.
 Your first week is dedicated to your induction.
-After that, we will design a professional development program (PDP) with you that will help you fit into the organization.
+After that, we will design a professional development program (PDP) with you that will help you fit into the organisation.
 The PDP is based on your existing skills and experience and can include opportunities such as:

 We do not have a mid-year intake for our program, our graduates all commence in February together.
 You can apply in the year that you complete your degree or the year after you complete your degree.